evilsocket/opensnitch/wiki/Installation.md

 ### Installation using the packages

-(get the packages from here: https://github.com/evilsocket/opensnitch/releases)
+ℹ️ Since version > v1.5.2, opensnitch is available on Debian Bookworm 12 and ubuntu 23.04.

 **tl;dr: use the command line**

+(get the packages from the Release section: https://github.com/evilsocket/opensnitch/releases)

 #### DEB
 > $ sudo apt install ./opensnitch*.deb ./python3-opensnitch-ui*.deb